LearnerShape/lsgraph/README.md

 The service is then available at http://localhost:5000/

+## Interacting with the service

 Notebooks for interacting with the service are available in the notebooks directory.

 * [Setting up graphs, organisations, profiles, and users](https://github.com/LearnerShape/lsgraph/blob/main/notebooks/setup.ipynb)
 * [Job recommendation]()
 * [Workforce planning]()
 * [Course recommendation]()

+## Loading courses and scoring

+Courses are collected from providers and scored against skills using a command line interface.

+A sample configuration file is included at cli/config.json for the test organisation created in the notebooks above.
+A crawler for [Pluralsight](https://www.pluralsight.com/) is also included.

+The program is structured to facilitate easily creating crawlers for other services.
+Common functionality is encapsulated into generic crawler classes.
+When creating a new crawler they inherit from the generic classes.
+See `cli/plugins/crawlers/pluralsight.py` for an example.

+To crawl all providers for the test organisation created in the notebooks:

+`python ls.py --config=cli/config.json --env=testing crawl --organisation Test`

+The above command can be run from the host or the docker container.
+The following commands connect to the database and if using the testing environment must be run from within the docker container.
+Alternatively, the testing-host environment can be used and the commands run from the host.

+The courses can be scored against the skill graph:

+`python ls.py --config=cli/config.json --env=testing-host classify --organisation Test --model=simple`

+As with crawlers, new models can also be easily created.
+The simple model used above can be seen at `cli/plugins/models/simple.py`.

+Finally, courses and scores can be loaded into the database:

+`python ls.py --config=cli/config.json --env=testing-host load --organisation=Test --courses --model=simple`

 # Contributing